JGets/smail/README.md

 ````
 func (al *AddrList) RemoveAddress(address string)
 ````
 Removes a single address from the AddrList.
-If the address is not in the AddrList, does nothing.
+If the address is not in the AddrList, does nothing.<br/>
 **Complexity:** Worst Case: O(n), where n = # of addresses already in the list.